 Instructs in the cultivation, isolation and identification of medically important microorganisms in establishing a diagnosis of infectious disease.

 Microbiology II

 Continues MLT2402C (Microbiology I).
 Instructs in the cultivation, isolation and identification of medically important microorganisms in establishing a diagnosis of infectious disease.
-Prerequisite: MLT2402C with grade of "C" or higher students in serological procedures.
+Prerequisite: MLT2402C with grade of "C" or higher

 Serology/Immunology